Undertone series: Methods for producing an undertone series

 The overtone series can be produced physically in two ways – either by overblowing a wind instrument, or by dividing a monochord string.
 If a monochord string is lightly damped at the halfway point, then at 1/3, then 1/4, 1/5, etc., then the string will produce the overtone series, which includes the major triad.
 If instead, the length of the string is multiplied in the opposite ratios, the undertones series is produced.

-Similarly, on a wind instrument, if the holes are equally spaced, each successive hole covered will produce the next note in the undertone series.
+Vocal subharmonics or subharmonic singing is a vocal technique that lets singers produce notes below the fundamental and follows the undertone series.
+It can extend down from the regular vocal range an octave and further below when well controlled.
+It can be described as having a stable vocal fry-like sound.
+These pitches are produced by a combination of oscillations of turbulent airflow in the vocal tract.
+Coming from multiple sound sources such as the true and false vocal cords.
+Singers often describe it as feeling like stable points below regularly sung notes where it snaps or jumps specific intervals.
+This technique might also happen by accident when talking or singing in a fry voice.

 String quartets by composers George Crumb and Daniel James Wolf, as well as works by violinist and composer Mari Kimura, include undertones, "produced by bowing with great pressure to create pitches below the lowest open string on the instrument."
 These require string instrument players to bow with sufficient pressure that the strings vibrate in a manner causing the sound waves to modulate and demodulate by the instrument's resonating horn with frequencies corresponding to subharmonics.

-The tritare, a guitar with 'Y' shaped strings, cause subharmonics too.
+The tritare, a guitar with Y-shaped strings, cause subharmonics too.
 This can also be achieved by the extended technique of crossing two strings as some experimental jazz guitarists have developed.
 Also third bridge preparations on guitars cause timbres consisting of sets of high pitched overtones combined with a subharmonic resonant tone of the unplugged part of the string.

 Subharmonics can be produced by signal amplification through loudspeakers.
 They are also a common effect in both digital and analog signal processing.
-Octave effect processors, in effect, use the undertone series to create an artificial bass line for an instrument by synthesizing a subharmonic tone at a fixed interval to the input.
+Octave effect processors synthesize a subharmonic tone at a fixed interval to the input.
 Subharmonic synthesizer systems used in audio production and mastering work on the same principle.

 By a similar token, analog synthesizers such as the Serge synthesizer and many modern Eurorack synthesizers can produce undertone series as a side effect of the solid state timing circuits (e.g. the 555 timer IC) in their envelope generators not being able to re-trigger until their cycle is complete.
 As an example, sending a clock of period N into an envelope generator where the sum of the rise and fall time is greater than 2 N and less than 3 N would result in an output waveform that tracks at 1/3 of the frequency of the input clock.